buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 The list proposes a catalog of Critical Actions for consumed Critical Hits.
 You cannot have more than 6 accumulated Critical Hits.
 Activating these Critical Actions costs a Reaction.

 Use this list as guidelines to stimulate the character to create their own combat style.
-It' \*\*s important that character explain how perform the Critical Action.
+It' \*\*s important that the character explain how to perform the Critical Action.

 **Criticals**  **Effect**